Appendix B — R Fundamentals

 B.5 Packages

-Many of the tools we use in will come in R packages, little nuggets of code that group related functions together.
-Installing new packages can be done using the Packages pane of RStudio or the install.packages() function.
-When we wish to use that code we use the library() function
+Many of the tools we use come in R packages, little nuggets of code that group related functions together.
+To use the code in a package we load it with the library() function

 library(somepackage)